HSC Standard English.

 If you’re feeling ready to start some writing practice, you can check out a list of 20 questions we’ve created for Module C here:

-You might notice that some questions have a Part A and Part B in Module C, where Part A consists of your written piece and Part B requires a reflection.
+If you checked out our practice questions for Module C above, you might have noticed that some questions have a Part A and Part B, where Part A consists of your written piece and Part B requires a reflection.

 This reflection is called a ‘reflective statement’ and is a completely new part of HSC English that assesses how your creative decisions in your pieces were drawn from your prescribed text.